roncapat/Job-Scheduler-Simulator/README.md

-# Job-Scheduler-Simulator
+# Job scheduler simulator
-A simplified job scheduler simulator written in C as part of a University assignment
+A simplified job scheduler simulator written in C as part of a University assignment.

+See ASSIGNMENT.pdf for further detail.